-A major in Ecology and Evolution leads to a range of careers requiring technical expertise.
-For this students will take the compulsory term paper (5 CP) and seminar (3 CP) and have the opportunity to build additional technical competencies with courses from three different categories (6 CP): Quantitative and Computational Expertise, Laboratory and Field Expertise, and Expertise in Biological Diversity.
+A major in ecology and evolution leads to a range of careers requiring technical expertise.
+Students have the opportunity to build strength in: Quantitative and Computational Expertise, Laboratory and Field Expertise, and Expertise in Biological Diversity.

 Term Paper and Seminar (compulsory, 8 CP)